 So, let's follow the story.
 You already mentioned some of the points, so let's just mention shortly that indeed from the, from the beginning of the story, we can see that the situational context of speech comes to the fore.

-Each of the speakers in the third class train compartment attempts to put himself and this topic of interest at the center of the group's attention the quote from the text, everyone tried to think of some fresh, juicy item that would make all the others sit up and listen.
+Each of the speakers in the third class train compartment attempts to put himself and his topic of interest at the center of the group's attention.
+To quote from the text, everyone tried to think of some fresh, juicy item that would make all the others sit up and listen.
 Everyone wants to be a narrator, yeah.

 Jim Phelan: Yeah, yeah, right, right.
 But he wins the competition.